 Personally, I’m a feminine woman who grew up and worked in a predominantly masculine energy environment in London.
-With practice — and sometimes after removing mental blocks — we can choose to show up in either as and when required.
-For example, when I want to dance wildly; come up with creative ideas; help a friend with a relationship issue, or hear my intuition — I tap into my feminine energy.
-When I’m analyzing investments; planning my week; or negotiating in business and need to be decisive or directional — I use my masculine energy.
+With practice — and sometimes after removing blocks — we can choose to show up in either energy.
+For example, when I want to come up with creative ideas; dating coach someone or use my intuition — I tap into my feminine energy.
+When I’m analyzing investments; planning my week; or negotiating, and need to be decisive or directional — I use my masculine energy.

-We often consider women as more feminine and men as more masculine, but this is not always the case.
+We often consider women as more feminine and men as more masculine, but this isn’t always the case.
 There are masculine and feminine-dominant people of every gender and orientation.

-Our mind is clear and our focus strong; we are great at analyzing facts and figures and coming up with solutions.
-Mature masculine energy can be a stable, solid, directional foundation for others, particularly for those predominantly expressing their feminine energy.
+Our mind is clear and our focus strong.
+We are great at analyzing facts and figures and coming up with solutions.
+Mature masculine energy can be a stable, solid, directional foundation for others; particularly for those predominantly expressing their feminine energy.
 I like to think of it as a (masculine) mountain supporting wild (feminine) nature around it.

 We are nurturing in our strong feminine, caring for projects, people, ourselves, our relationships, plants and pets; so they can grow and flourish.
-I think of a lioness as a symbol of the strong mature feminine (powerful and nurturing).
-Mother nature is the ultimate life-giving, nurturing feminine energy — supporting life with food, air, water and habitat.
+I think of a lioness as a symbol of strong feminine (powerful and nurturing) energy.
+Mother nature is the ultimate life-giving, nurturing feminine energy — supporting life with food, air, water and shelter.

 When we’re expressing immature masculine energy; we may want to dominate, control and conquer from a place of fear and ego - at almost any cost.
-This can show up as trying to force things.
-With the over-competitive nature of immature masculinity — when conflict arises, you go into fight-or-flight rather than compassion or reason.
+It can show up as trying to force things.
+With the over-competitive, aggressive nature of immature masculinity — when conflict arises, we go into fight-or-flight rather than compassion or reason.

-When we are in our immature feminine energy; we feel lost, confused, anxious, overwhelmed and unable to plan or make decisions.
+When we are in our immature feminine energy: we feel lost, confused, anxious, overwhelmed and unable to plan or decide.
 We seek self esteem and solutions to our problems externally; often because we don’t know how to trust our intuition or love ourselves.
 Our self worth is low and no external admiration or love can truly make up for it.